-The textual requirement of "a second or successive application" is not met when a claimant adds a claim to an initial habeas application while an appeal from a district court's habeas judgment on that initial application is pending.
+The textual requirement of "a second or successive application" is not met when a claimant adds a claim to an initial habeas application while it remains pending on appeal.
 An appeal is merely a continuation of the original action.
 See Marbury v.
 Madison, 5 U.S. (1 Cranch) 137, 175 (1803) ("It is the essential criterion of appellate jurisdiction, that it revises and corrects the proceedings in a cause already instituted, and does not create that cause."); Mackenzie v.
 A. Engelhard & Sons Co., 266 U.S. 131, 142-143 (1924) ("An appeal is a proceeding in the original cause and the suit is pending until the appeal is disposed of.").
-A mid-appeal amendment of the original action that is still pending on appeal is not in substance, or functionally similar to, the commencement of a new habeas action.
+A mid-appeal amendment of the original action is not in substance, or functionally similar to, the commencement of a new habeas action.